U.S. DDG-113 William S. Sims Guided Missile Destroyer:

 Payload: 64 cells missiles in forward VLS launcher and 64 cells for missiles in aft VLS launcher (possible total of 256 long range missiles).
 One cruise missile, two long range missiles, or four medium range missiles may be carried per cell.
 Ship carries no reloads.

-Maximum Effective Range: As per long range missile type (Surface skimming missiles have 25% less range than normal long range missile, See Revised bomb and missile table).
+Maximum Effective Range: As per long range missile type (Surface skimming missiles have 25% less range than normal long range missile, See revised bomb and missile tables for details.)

-Mega Damage: As per long range missile type (Go to Revised bomb and missile table).
+Mega Damage: As per long range missile type (Go to revised bomb and missile tables for details.)

 Rate of Fire: One at a time or in volleys of two, four, or eight (All launcher operates together)